 Here’s one of the more covert impacts of AI in sales.
-Sales leaders predict that by 2020, customers will manage as much as 80% of their relationships without human interaction.
-But at the same time, sales reps will be more available for said interaction.
-That’s because AI will be handling mundane tasks which take up a lot of time for reps leaving them with more time to engage with prospects and clients.
+Sales leaders predict that customers will manage as much as 80% of their relationships without the involvement of salespeople.
+But at the same time, salespeople will be more available for said involvement.
+That’s because AI will be handling mundane tasks which take up a lot of time for reps, leaving them with more time to engage with prospects and clients.

 e) Automated/Visual Management Styles

-Interestingly, sales manager’s roles tend to change as they adopt more and more AI capabilities.
-Since machine intelligence can increasingly gather performance data, recommend solutions and make day to day decisions based on data, management doesn’t have to sift through hundreds of reports and numbers to get actionable insight.
-This automation translates to managers rapidly making the right decisions for their sales teams.
+Interestingly, sales managers’ roles tend to change as they adopt more and more AI capabilities.
+Since machine intelligence can progressively gather more performance data, recommend solutions, and make day to day decisions based on data, management doesn’t have to sift through hundreds of reports and spreadsheets to get actionable insight.
+This automation translates to managers rapidly making the right decisions at the right time for their sales teams.

 Role of AI in Sales